debadityaroy/SkyEye/README.md

 **Total** | **421** | **77** | **2185** | **971** | **107** | **22** | **349**

 <h2> Downloads </h2>
-There are two versions of the same dataset available for either _road user localization and type detection_ or _multi-object tracking_.
+The Skyeye dataset is available as images with bounding box annotations for _road user localization and type detection_ or videos with tracks extracted from every road user for _multi-object tracking_.
+Additionally, we also provide labeled collision prone tracks

 <h3> Road user localization and type detection </h3>